LAION-AI/Open-Assistant/docs/docs/architecture/inference.md

     linkStyle 7 stroke-width:2px,fill:none,stroke:grey;
 ```

 For development, a basic REPL client is used as a chat interface, built around [Typer](https://typer.tiangolo.com/).
-The bulk of the logic is in `inference.text-clinet.text_client_utils.DebugClient`.
+The bulk of the logic is in `inference.text-client.text_client_utils.DebugClient`.
 The basic steps are as follows:

-1. After authenticating with the backend open assistant server, the client creates a "chat" by posting to `/chats`, which returns a chat id for session.
+1. After authenticating with the backend open assistant server, the `DebugClient` creates a "chat" by posting to `/chats`, which returns a chat id for session.

-2. The client then collects the user prompt.
+2. The script then collects the user prompt.

-3. The client posts to the endpoint `/chats/{chat_id}/messages`.
-Included in this request is the message content and a parent_id (assistant's response to prior message, if there is one).
-In the response, the server will return an assistant_message id.
+3. The `DebugClient` posts to the endpoint `/chats/{chat_id}/messages`.
+Included in this request is the message content, a `parent_id:str` (ID of assistant's response to prior message, if there is one), the `model_config_name:str`, and inference `sampling_parameters:dict`.
+In the response, the server will return a `message_id:str`.

 4. The client will use this id to make a GET request to `{backend_url}/chats/{chat_id}/messages/{message_id}/events`.
 Critically, in this `get()` method of requests, the `stream=True` is passed, meaning that the response content will not be immediately downloaded but rather streamed.
 Additionally, the actual GET request must have `"Accept": "text/event-stream"` in the headers to let